streaming-graphs/NOUS/README.md

 These components are executed using different syntax and parameters.
 Please read individual component section to find it execution syntax.

 ### Run

+#### Triple Extractor
+java -cp TripleParser-0.1-SNAPSHOT.jar gov.pnnl.aristotle.text.datasources.Plugins data/triple-extractor/triple-parser.input data/triple-extractor/triple.output

+Example:  Given a sentence ``Aerialtronics is back on tour with four exhibitions in the United States and Europe in April and May, including the AUVSI Unmanned Systems 2015 trade show at the World Congress Centre in Atlanta.", we will initially extract the following from step 4:
+Named Entities: Aerialtronics, United States, Europle, April, World Congress Centre, Atlanta.
+Raw triples:
+Triple1: (Aerialtronics, is back on, tour with four exhibitions).
+Triple2: (World Congress Centre, in, Atlanta).
+Next, we will run these rules through our filtering heuristics and rule-based relation extractors.
+The first one will be rejected as we reject triples with no named entity in the subject phrase.
+The second one will be mapped to (World Congress Centre, is-located, Atlanta) using a rule that says (org, in, location) => (org,is-located-location).
 #### Entity Disambiguation: